Arizona State Retirement System Takes $291,000 Position in Ideanomics, Inc. (NASDAQ:IDEX)

 Arizona State Retirement System bought a new stake in shares of Ideanomics, Inc. (NASDAQ:IDEX) during the 2nd quarter, according to its most recent filing with the SEC.
 The fund bought 102,583 shares of the company’s stock, valued at approximately $291,000.

-Several other institutional investors have also modified their holdings of the company.
-HRT Financial LP lifted its holdings in Ideanomics by 160.3% during the 1st quarter.
-HRT Financial LP now owns 996,148 shares of the company’s stock valued at $2,908,000 after purchasing an additional 613,403 shares during the last quarter.
+Other institutional investors have also modified their holdings of the company.
+HRT Financial LP boosted its position in shares of Ideanomics by 160.3% during the 1st quarter.
+HRT Financial LP now owns 996,148 shares of the company’s stock valued at $2,908,000 after acquiring an additional 613,403 shares in the last quarter.
 UBS Group AG lifted its holdings in Ideanomics by 692.3% during the 1st quarter.
 UBS Group AG now owns 60,439 shares of the company’s stock valued at $177,000 after purchasing an additional 52,811 shares during the last quarter.
 Alliancebernstein L.P. bought a new position in Ideanomics during the 2nd quarter valued at about $1,210,000.
 Laird Norton Trust Company LLC bought a new position in Ideanomics during the 1st quarter valued at about $34,000.
 Finally, Goldman Sachs Group Inc. lifted its holdings in Ideanomics by 612.0% during the 1st quarter.
 Goldman Sachs Group Inc. now owns 208,618 shares of the company’s stock valued at $609,000 after purchasing an additional 179,317 shares during the last quarter.
 Institutional investors and hedge funds own 15.17% of the company’s stock.

 Separately, Zacks Investment Research downgraded shares of Ideanomics from a “hold” rating to a “strong sell” rating in a report on Thursday, August 19th.